-May 2006 - Kayla (Schmidt) Yaeger and Heidi Schmidt take over management and lead director duties for CCT.
+May 2006 - Kayla (Schmidt) Yaeger and Heidi Schmidt take over management and director duties for CCT.

 Zack remains on staff, assisting in the transition and acting as lead tech director and set designer through winter 2013.
 Prior to heading up the organization, Kayla and Heidi worked in assistant director and stage management roles under the direction of Zack.

 July 2006 - CCT performs its first production at the Lakeville Area Arts Center.
 The production is Baba Yaga.
-After completing its run at the LAAC the show is performed at the Dakota County Fair Free Stage for one performance.
+After completing its run at the LAAC, the show is performed at the Dakota County Fair Free Stage for one performance.

 CCT performs all full-length productions at the Lakeville Area Arts Center through June 2016.

-FUN FACT: Since its beginning, nearly 20 actors who performed with CCT as youth have held assistant and lead staff positions with the organization including those listed below.
+FUN FACT: Since its beginning, over 20 actors who performed with CCT as youth have held assistant and lead staff positions with the organization including those listed below.
 Many others not listed below have assisted on running-crew.

-Zack Ailabouni, Lynea Behnke, Mikaela Behnke, Sara Bondus, Roxy Bondus, Nina Current, Brenna Deegan, Rachel (Schmidt) Eubanks, Brielle Franke, Aili Hakala, Josh Hannaman, Tym Sauter, Colleen Stewart, Shane Martin, Ryan McAdam, Heidi Schmidt, Claire Vietti, Ann Wilhoite, Kayla (Schmidt) Yaeger, Rich Yaeger
+Zack Ailabouni, Lynea Behnke, Mikaela Behnke, Sara Bondus, Roxy Bondus, Nina Current, Brenna Deegan, Rachel (Schmidt) Eubanks, Brielle Franke, Lizzie Gray, Aili Hakala, Josh Hannaman, Tym Sauter, Colleen Stewart, Shane Martin, Ryan McAdam, Heidi Schmidt, Claire Vietti, Ann Wilhoite, Kayla (Schmidt) Yaeger, Rich Yaeger

 *Notice an inaccuracy or someone we've missed.
 Let us know!

 2010 - CCT commits to producing a minimum of two productions each year.
 The commitment still holds today.
-Click HERE to read the newspaper article where the commitment is made.

 2013 - CCT moves to 8 performances for its winter musical, Jack Frost.
 Part-time roles are offered for the first time.
 Read more about the show by clicking HERE.